The Houseguest and My Mother

 The Houseguest and My Mother (Korean: 사랑방 손님과 어머니) is a 1961 South Korean film directed by Shin Sang-ok.
-It is based on a best-selling novel by Chu Yo-Sup, it was given the Best Film award at the 1962 Asia Pacific Film Festival.The film was also selected as the South Korean entry for the Best Foreign Language Film at the 35th Academy Awards, but was not accepted as a nominee.
+It is based on a best-selling novel by Chu Yo-Sup.

-Not to be confused with the 2007 Korean film of the same name.
+The film was given the Best Film award at the 1962 Asia Pacific Film Festival.
+The film was also selected as the South Korean entry for the Best Foreign Language Film at the 35th Academy Awards, but was not accepted as a nominee.

 Plot

 An artist from Seoul visits the widow of a deceased friend in the countryside.
 The relationship between the friend's wife, her mother and the artist is depicted with reference to their concerns about social disapproval.